Thank you, Lee and Danita Deerhake, for your $500 donation to The Final Push! Your generosity keeps are momentum going STRONG!

 4 days ago, Robin Becker

 It's Game Day!
-Our 5/6 BB teams travel to Wesclin for action after school.
-The fifth grade game starts at 4:00 followed by the sixth grade game.
+Our JV/V BB teams travel to Trinity Lutheran Hoffman for action this evening.
+The JV game starts at 6:00 followed by the varsity game.

 From tip-off to buzzer, play STRONG!